algolia/angular-instantsearch/community-website/src/community-project-boilerplate-docgen/src/getting-started.md

 # Welcome to Angular InstantSearch

-Angular InstantSearch is an **Angular 4 and 5** TypeScript library that lets you create an instant search results experience using Algolia's REST API.
+Angular InstantSearch is an **Angular 5 & 6** TypeScript library that lets you create an instant search results experience using Algolia's REST API.

 In this tutorial you'll learn how to: